 Tasks and objectives of the FSM

 The German Association for Voluntary Self-Regulation of Digital Media Service Providers (FSM) is a non-profit association that aims to protect minors in online media.
-In addition, the FSM promotes digital media education to ensure safe and positive online experiences for children and teenagers.
+In addition, the FSM promotes media literacy to ensure safe and positive online experiences for children and teenagers.
 Parents and families are empowered to protect and support their children, teachers are motivated to include media education into their lessons.

 The FSM is also a contact for companies and politicians.